 Okay, so with that said, let’s switch gears and look at…

-In a nutshell, the cons of Personal Profiles are solved by creating a Page for your business.
+In a nutshell, the problems of Personal Profiles are solved by creating a Facebook Business Page.

 With a Page, you can run ads to the 1.86 billion monthly active users, so there’s a practically unlimited audience.